photoprism/photoprism-docs/docs/team.md

 Known as [GuySoft](https://github.com/guysoft) on the web.
 Active developer in the Free Software and Maker community.
 Creator of [OctoPi](https://github.com/guysoft/OctoPi) and [FullPageOS](https://github.com/guysoft/FullPageOS),
 which have hundreds of thousands of downloads.
 Raspberry Pi distro expert.
-Currently VP R&D and Co-Founder at [ShapeDo](https://shapedo.com/).
+Currently, VP R&D and Co-Founder at [ShapeDo](https://shapedo.com/).

 ## ...and many more ##

-Thank you to everyone who contributed to this project!
+Thank you to everyone who contributed to PhotoPrism!
 We do our best to mention those who contribute frequently or in a special way on this page.
 Please [let us know](mailto:hello@photoprism.app) if you would like to be listed.
 GitHub has a [full list of source code contributors](https://github.com/photoprism/photoprism/graphs/contributors).